New West Burlington TestIowa site the first to partner with a regional health system

 Wenzel credits Senator Tom Green and Paige Thorson, Deputy Chief of Staff at the governor’s office, for getting the partnership started.

-To be tested, patients must first take the assessment on TestIowa.com.
+To be tested, patients must first take the assessment on

 Gov. Reynolds said this type of partnership is the type of effort that can be replicated across the state.